 ☼ See more tips below.

 ☼ You can create a vertical toolbar with text labels (instead of graphic icons) to quickly access your favorite folders, templates, and files.
-See How to Create a Vertical Toolbar with Text Buttons to Access Your Favorite Folders, Templates and Files (a PDF document; 08/27/07, 140Kb).
+See How to Create a Vertical Toolbar with Text Buttons to Access Your Favorite Folders, Templates and Files (click to download PDF document, 8 pages).

 First ... what do you want to do?

 ¤ The procedure below in Step 1 can be used to first copy the toolbar to your current version of WordPerfect.
 (This is done when the toolbar exists on another WordPerfect installation or was previously saved and is still available.)
 Then you can optionally move or